joshkuminski/OpenVision-Traffic-Camera/RPi/Desktop/README.txt

-.dwsktop files go on the pi Desktop
+.desktop files go on the pi Desktop